EvolSoft/ServerAuth/README.md

 [EvolSoft/ChatLogin](https://github.com/EvolSoft/ChatLogin): A ServerAuth extension to do login/register directly on chat

-[EvolSoft/InvisibleLogin](https://github.com/EvolSoft/InvisibleLogin):A ServerAuth extension to make players invisible when they are not authenticated
+[EvolSoft/InvisibleLogin](https://github.com/EvolSoft/InvisibleLogin): A ServerAuth extension to make players invisible when they are not authenticated

 [EvolSoft/EmailConfirm](https://github.com/EvolSoft/EmailConfirm): A ServerAuth extension which implements email confirmation when registering ServerAuth accounts